Facing 'crisis of century', EU threatens ban on COVID vaccine exports to UK | Health

 "We are in the crisis of the century," she told reporters.
 "We see the crest of a third wave forming in member states, and we know that we need to accelerate the vaccination rates."

 "If this situation does not change, we will have to reflect on how to make exports to vaccine-producing countries dependent on their level of openness.
 We will reflect on whether exports to countries with higher vaccination rates than us are still proportionate."
+British foreign minister Dominic Raab hit back, accusing the Commission of brinkmanship and calling for an explanation after the government had received assurances that the EU did not intend to curb exports which are under contract.

+"I think it takes some explaining because the world's watching...
+It also cuts across the direct assurances that we had from the Commission," Raab told Reuters.
+"We expect those assurances and legal, contracted supply to be respected."
+"Frankly, I'm surprised we're having this conversation.
+It is normally what the UK and EU team up with to reject, when other countries with less democratic regimes than our own engage in that kind of brinkmanship."

 SUMMER TRAVEL?

-She spoke as six EU countries complained to Brussels about reduced deliveries that are hampering the bloc's already troubled inoculation campaign struggling amid reduced deliveries by AstraZeneca.
-Further complicating the panorama, various EU nations including its largest members Germany, France and Italy have this week suspended use of the AstraZeneca vaccine pending safety checks.
+Von der Leyen spoke as six EU countries complained to Brussels about reduced deliveries that are hampering the bloc's already troubled inoculation campaign struggling amid reduced deliveries by AstraZeneca.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)